akobbs/javascript-interview-questions/README.md

 #### Spread Operator

-Allows an iterable (array, string, etc) to expanded in the next places.
+Allows an iterable (array, string, etc) to be expanded in the next places.

 ```javascript
 // function call